BlaqueDevs/se-assignment-day-4-software-project-management-ginc-0/README.md

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?

+Effective cost control is crucial for software project success, ensuring profitability, project viability, and client satisfaction.
+To prevent budget overruns, project managers should create detailed budgets, monitor expenses closely, manage project scope effectively, optimize resource utilization, negotiate favorable pricing, assess and mitigate risks, manage time efficiently, and maintain open communication.
+By embracing these strategies, projects can stay on track financially and deliver value to all stakeholders.

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?